sbgn/sbgn.github.io/README.md

 ### Remaining issues

 #### Examples page:
-- all the locations are to be changed ot /downloads/examples
+- all the locations are to be changed to /downloads/examples
 - folder /images/examples is to be deleted
 - folder /examples in the root is to be deleted